On this page

 |

 The Chase Sapphire Reserve® is better suited for serious travelers who want access to maximize travel rewards while enjoying top-notch travel perks.
-Compared to the Chase Sapphire Preferred® Card, the Chase Sapphire Reserve® annual fee is quite steep at $550 — although it essentially drops to $250 if you utilize the $300 annual travel credit.
-Frequent travelers can also enjoy luxurious services and pampering across the globe with the complimentary Priority PassTM Select membership.
+Compared to the Chase Sapphire Preferred® Card, the Chase Sapphire Reserve® annual fee is quite steep at $795 — although it essentially pays for itself if you utilize the annual credits, which include up to $500 for The Edit, up to $300 in travel credits and up to $300 in credits for Sapphire Reserve Exclusive Tables.
+Plus, you’ll get credits for DoorDash, Lyft, Peloton and StubHub and a complimentary Apple TV+ and Apple Music subscription.

 Both Sapphire cards allow you to transfer points to any of Chase’s travel partners or book travel via the Chase TravelSM portal.
 You also can use either card to receive statement credits or purchase gift cards, though these redemptions typically have lower redemption values.

-The Chase Sapphire Reserve® wins when it comes to redeeming points through the travel portal — with 1.5 cents per point versus only 1.25 with the Chase Sapphire Preferred® Card.
-However, if your ultimate goal is to transfer to partner airlines and hotels, then the Chase Sapphire Preferred® Card could be a great pick.
+The Chase Sapphire Reserve® wins when it comes to redeeming points through the travel portal — with some rewards possibly being worth up to 2 cents per point when you use Point Boost versus only up to 1.75 cents with the Chase Sapphire Preferred® Card.
+However, if your ultimate goal is to transfer to partner airlines and hotels, then the Chase Sapphire Preferred® Card could be a great pick because it has the same transfer partners as the Chase Sapphire Reserve®, for a lower annual fee.

 Here’s a quick overview of how the Chase Sapphire Preferred® Card versus Chase Sapphire Reserve® works when redeeming points: